Coronavirus Update:What patients and families need to know

-REACH: Research, Education, Advocacy, and Child Health Care
+REACH: Research, Education, Advocacy and Child Health Care Program

-In 2000, our residency program embarked on a very unique experience, the REACH program.
-It is named after a distinguished former chairman of pediatrics, Robert H. Parrott, who was an internationally recognized pediatrician, researcher, and leader.
-Dr. Parrott led a transformation of our institution from a community-based hospital for children into the large, academic tertiary-care center that we are today.
+The Robert H. Parrott REACH program is named after a distinguished former chairman of pediatrics who was an internationally recognized pediatrician, researcher and leader.
+Dr. Parrott led the transformation of our institution from a community-based hospital for children into the large, academic tertiary-care center that we are today.

-Since its inception, residents have pursued a variety of clinical, volunteer, research, and educational topics under the direct mentorship of Children’s National clinical and research faculty.
-Each year, several of our residents publish their REACH projects in peer-reviewed journals and present them at major national meetings.
+Since its inception in 2000, residents have pursued a variety of clinical, volunteer, research and educational topics under the direct mentorship of Children’s National clinical and research faculty.
+Each year, many of our residents publish their REACH projects in peer-reviewed journals and present them at major national meetings.
 REACH scholarly activity serves to set our residents apart on the job and fellowship market after residency.